 First account that creates the app (bot) and is the owner of the Facebook page.

-Second account that is set up as developer and sends the test message to the Facebook page.
+Second account that is set up as verified Facebook developer account (How do I verify my developer account on Facebook?) and sends the test message to the Facebook page.

 For more information on how to set up the roles see the official Facebook documentation.